 Prerequisite: Chemistry 1412.
-This course is for science and science-related majors.
-It introduces fundamental classes of organic (carbon) compounds and studies aliphatic and aromatic hydrocarbons in detail.
-It includes occurrence. structure. stereo-chemistry. nomenclature, and reactions and mechanisms of synthesis, purification by synthesis.
-Lab includes: distillation. recrystallization. extraction chromatography, and identification by spectroscopic, physical and chemical methods. .
+This course is for science It introduces the science-related majors. fundamental classes of organic (carbon) compounds and studies aliphatic and aromatic hydrocarbons in detail.
+It occurrence. structure. stereo-chemistry. nomenclature, and reactions and mechanisms of synthesis.
+Lab includes: synthesis, purification by distillation. recrystallization. extraction and chromatography, and identification by spectroscopic. physical and chemical methods.
 Laboratory fee.
 (3 Lec., 4 Lab.)